-Triaxial compression tests, with loading beyond the failure point into the post-failure regime, have been conducted on water-saturated specimens sampled from borehole KLX06A in Laxemar, see map in Figure 1-1.
-These tests belong to one of the activities performed as part of the site investigation in the Oskarshamn area conducted by the Swedish Nuclear Fuel and Waste Management Co (SKB).
-The tests were carried out in the material and rock mechanics laboratories at the department of Building Technology and Mechanics at the Swedish National Testing and Research Institute (SP).
-All work is carried out in accordance with the activity plan AP PS 400-05-012 (SKB internal controlling document) and is controlled by SP-QD 13.1 (SP internal quality document).
+This document reports performance and results of triaxial compression tests, with loading beyond the failure point into the post-failure regime, on water-saturated specimens sampled from borehole KFM07A at Forsmark, see map in Figure 1-1.
+The tests were carried out in the material and rock mechanics laboratories at the Department of Building Technology and Mechanics at the Swedish National Testing and Research Institute (SP).
+The activity is part of the site investigation programme at Forsmark managed by SKB (The Swedish Nuclear Fuel and Waste Management Co).